 Home exercise brand Echelon Fitness has released a new smart folding treadmill, the Echelon Stride, and it looks perfect for those of you who want a well-featured and durable running machine that doesn’t have an eye-watering price tag.
 With a starting price of $1,299, the Echelon Stride treadmill offers plenty of features and smarts to rival some of the best treadmills, plus it’s a mere 10-inches deep when folded flat.
 That makes it easier to store when not in use.

-It seems we’re in the middle of a new mini treadmill boom too, as, among other brands, last month Peloton launched its new treadmill, the Peloton Tread (coming early 2021) with a $2,495 price tag and a release date of 'early 2021'.
+The Echelon Stride treadmill release comes a couple of months ahead of another big running machine release, the Peloton Tread.
+When Peloton launched its new treadmill in September, the home running brand confirmed it will have a much higher price tag of $2,495, and that it will be released in March 2021.
 Can't wait that long?
-Then here’s what you need to know about the new Echelon Stride, and why it could be worth buying now if you can't wait for the forthcoming Peloton…
+Then here’s what you need to know about the new Echelon Stride, and why it could be worth buying now if you can't wait (or don’t have the budget) for the forthcoming Peloton…

 The Echelon Stride folding treadmill at a glance:

 - Costs $1,299, or from $1,339.98 with Echelon United Membership